 Students have been kicking up a righteous fuss about educational and political issues for centuries.
-They’ve used strikes, occupations and sit-ins, to name but a few methods, to make their various points.
+They’ve used strikes, occupations, and sit-ins, to name but a few methods, to make their various points.

 A strike that took place at the University of Paris in 1229 is one of the earliest recorded examples in the West.
-The strike was prompted by an incident that saw the establishment authorize students being disciplined following rioting and a few of their number ending up dead.
+The strike was prompted by an incident that saw the establishment authorize students being disciplined following rioting and a few of their numbers end up dead.
 After a remarkable two years of negotiations, the university became independent of the local authorities and protected by the Pope.

 However, while strikes and demonstrations may be some of the most common forms of dissent, it’s no surprise that student protestors sometimes look for different ways to make their point, and these are sometimes ironic or just plain weird.
 Read on for ten examples of bizarre student protests.

 10. Panda Dress-Up Protest – University of California Berkeley, USA